 Unlike the sequels where the story means we have to lose so many of the characters before we get to know them properly, here we know and feel for every one of the Nostromo crew.
 Also, the crew is not all of these generically beautiful young characters.
 There is a mix of ages amongst the cast with Cartwright and Weaver being the youngest of the crew.

-Also, the crew’s deaths make more sense than in most films of its ilk and something even Scott himself struggled with when he made Prometheus and Alien: Covenant.
+The crew’s deaths make more sense than in most films of its ilk and something even Scott himself struggled with when he made Prometheus and Alien: Covenant.
 Do the characters mostly fall to their fates one by one?
 Yes, but and this is important but.
 The reasons are put in there instead of just randomly on their own/ With it being too intrigued or thinking the “beast” is still tiny or out of trying to lead by example those who perish do so with reason and in a horror science fiction film reasoning for actions is so important to keep the audience with you.

 One aspect that makes Alien a classic, much like The Thing, is that it was exceptionally cast.
 We have already spoken about Sigourney Weaver, but a lot has to be said about the rest of the cast.
 Everyone is perfectly placed in their roles and supposedly thanks to Scott’s multiple page backstories of each character we feel as if these characters could exist, they are real people.
 We most likely know a version of every one of that crew and without their performances, that would be lost to us.